 Select A Section

-- A Guide To Stuck In A Hotel Elevator Compensation Claims
+- Steps To Take After Getting Stuck In A Hotel Elevator

 - Causes Of Being Stuck In A Hotel Elevator

 - What Is The Average Settlement For Elevator Accident Claims?

 - No Win No Fee Stuck In A Hotel Elevator Compensation Claims

 When you are in a public place, such as a hotel, the controller of the space owes you a duty of care.
 This means that they must take steps to ensure the reasonable safety of visitors, which is set out under the Occupiers’ Liability Act 1957.
 Therefore, if you suffer injuries due to a hotel elevator accident, then in order to be eligible to make a personal injury claim, the incident must have been caused by the hotel owner breaching their duty of care.